runabol/spring-boot-starter-graphql/README.md

 4. **Taxing the backend**.
 Since the client is only asking for exactly what it needs, the backend it free to only perform the necessary calculations and data retrieval operations necessary to fullfill the request.

+GraphQL has many more advantages and features but I hope that this gives you a good sense of what's possible with GraphQL.

+For more information check out the offical (GraphQL)[http://graphql.org/] website.

 # Usage